bwarren2/hubnomic/README.md

 A reasonable time must be allowed for this debate.
 The proponent decides the final form in which the proposal is to be voted on and, unless the Judge has been asked to do so, also decides the time to end debate and vote.

-### Rule -205.

-The state of affairs that constitutes winning may not be altered from achieving n points to any other state of affairs.
-The magnitude of n and the means of earning points may be changed, and rules that establish a winner when play cannot continue may be enacted and (while they are mutable) be amended or repealed.

 ### Rule -204.

 A player always has the option to forfeit the game rather than continue to play or incur a game penalty.